The 1980s

 We left Panasonic for a JVC GY-X1TC SVHS-C camcorder this was far smaller and lighter than the Panasonic and produced a cracking picture right out of the box.

-This was our main camera for over 2 years moving over to Sony who had created a storm with a new technology called mini DV.
+The JVC was our main camera for over 2 years moving over to Sony who had created a storm with a new technology called mini DV.
 The only camera available at this time was the Sony VX-1000 which had a 3 CCD chipset in a very small body.
+It was also the very first video camcorder to have a colour viewfinder.

 I was absolutely stunned by the pictures this camera could produce but my professional pride was taking a bashing as this camcorder looked and was for it’s time …domestic.
 No more big cameras with manual lenses sitting proud on one’s shoulder, this was a major break from tradition but even then I had decided this DV format was the future, and until HD… this turned out to be true.
 Fortunately Sony had also decided DV was the way to go and produced the DSR-PD150 with a hidden surprise.

-Because of the 4:3 issue more people were looking for 16:9 footage we went for the Canon XL-2.
+Because of the 4:3 issue more people were looking for 16:9 footage we went for the Canon XL-2…major mistake !

 The XL 2 had three 1/3-inch CCDs that delivered a true 16:9 image without the use of artificial letterbox or vertical stretch tricks.
 It’s one major letdown was the crap viewfinder.
 You could not find focus with this and after giving up my trusty JVC with Hi Rez black and white viewfinder I was in a land of true dispair.